jpype-project/jpype/doc/userguide.rst

 =============

-When providing Java package, classes, methods, and field to Python, occasionally there are naming conflicts.
-For example if one has a method called ``with`` then it would conflict with the Python keyword ``with``.
+When providing Java package, classes, methods, and field to Python, there are occasionally naming conflicts.
+For example, if one has a method called ``with`` then it would conflict with the Python keyword ``with``.
 Wherever this occurs, JPype renames the offending symbol with a trailing under bar.
 Java symbols with a leading or trailing under bars are consider to